 - artistic ability, including good sketching, drawing and painting skills

-- the ability to use computed-aided design (CAD) software
+- the ability to use computed-aided design (CAD) and creative software

 - the ability to understand clients' needs and turn them into suitable designs.